Diwixi/FilmsLibrary/README.md

 * add a detail screen for a movie

 Done:
+* a tab was added where I trained how to create custom views.
 * paging for top and pop
 * a bottomsheet instead an activity
 * separate top and pop movies in database